Damascus Chef's Knife - INFO & SHOP

-While in Japan the Santoku Knife stands above all for the outstanding art of cutting, the German and French Chef’s Knives also have long and firm tradition.
+While in Japan, the Santoku stands above all for the outstanding art of cutting, the German and French Chef’s knives also have a long and firm tradition.

 For which of the two knife cultures you decide, your personal preference and the experience that you have made with both types of knives will probably be a deciding factor.

 Western European Types (German and French)

 European Chef’s Knives are characterized mainly by the U-cut of the blade.
 This predestines for the liquid, graceful weighing cut, which ensures rapid processing of, especially softer ingredients.

 Besides, the blades are considered very robust.
 Due to this robustness, the handling of the knives is also very uncomplicated.
 The cutting technique is almost irrelevant with European knives as they have very sturdy cutting edges.

 Japanese Chef’s Knives, on the other hand, are generally considered to be very sharp, sharper than their European equivalent.
 This is mainly due to the V-cut of the edge, which makes the blades more efficient.

 However, this particular sharpening, in conjunction with the manufacture of the blade, also provides for more significant challenges in handling the Japanese knives.

 Chopping and pruning cuts should be avoided with Japanese knives as much as possible.
 The blades react very sensitively, resulting in a break or at least a rapid wear.